ga-curriculum/seb-pre-work-introduction-to-css/README.md

 By the end of this unit, you’ll transform her site into something polished and professional.
 Who knows?
 With your skills, Hannah’s followers might start asking for your help, too!

-Here’s what her website looks like right now—it’s simple for now, but it has a lot of potential!
+Here’s what her website looks like right now—it’s simple, but it has a lot of potential!

 <img src="./assets/hannah-website-html.png" alt="Hannah's HTML only Website" style="width:800px;"/>